elysespeaks/elysespeaks.github.io/public/content/ARHI43406/description.md

 - **Stay focused.** Laptops are for note‑taking only; phones off and no texting.
 - **Come prepared.** I may call on you—coffee is encouraged!
 - **Recognize the rigor.** The course demands both attendance *and* attention.
-- **Note about content.** Some material is graphic; speak with me if you have concerns.
+- **Note about content.** Some material is graphic; please speak with me if you have concerns.

 ---